n3tsploit/Networking/README.md

-# networking
- Network Design Implementation and Management
+## Network Design Implementation and Management

+- A network connected with a hub
- ./assn1.pkt - A hub network
+- A network connecting with a switch
+- A network connected using routers and switched. it uses static routing and addresses are allocated using VLSM.